Is it safe to travel to the UK now? More countries issue warnings amid far-right riots - ExBulletin

 Ongoing anti-immigrant protests and riots in the UK have led several countries to issue safety warnings for their citizens.

-Nigeria, Malaysia, Kenya, Australia, Sweden, Indonesia, the UAE, India and Hong Kong have all issued warnings and advised their citizens living or visiting the UK not to attend the protests.
+Nigeria, Malaysia, Australia, Indonesia, the UAE and India have all issued warnings and advised their citizens living or visiting the UK not to attend the protests.

-Hong Kong has become one of nine countries to issue a warning to its citizens about travelling to Britain following days of violent riots.
+India has become one of six countries to issue a warning to its citizens travelling to the UK following days of violent riots.

-The Hong Kong Government Security Bureau has issued the following warning: From late July 2024, protests and riots have occurred across the UK, with violent clashes.

-The advisory states that Hong Kong residents planning to visit or already in Hong Kong should monitor the situation, exercise caution, pay attention to personal safety, avoid large crowds, and pay attention to local notices.

 Live coverage of the riots across Britain.

-A post on the Swedish Embassy website on August 6th told Swedes in the UK: Since early August, there have been riots in several cities in the UK due to xenophobia.
-It is recommended that you avoid large crowds.

-The UAE embassy in the UK also urged citizens to exercise utmost caution and take necessary precautions given the volatile security situation.
+The UAE embassy in the UK has urged citizens to exercise utmost caution and take necessary precautions to cope with the volatile security situation.

-The Kenya High Commission in London warned Kenyans living in the UK via Twitter/X to stay away from protest areas and to remain vigilant.

-Nigeria's foreign ministry in the capital Abuja issued a travel warning, saying recent riots in Britain had heightened the risk of violence and disorder, and that violence was escalating to dangerous levels.

 The article reads: In recent weeks, protests by far-right and other extra-parliamentary groups in parts of Britain have been large-scale and, in some cases, uncontrolled.